The 20 Best Dentatorubral-Pallidoluysian Atrophy Doctors Near Me in Philadelphia, PA

 Offers Telehealth

-Sami Khella is a Neurologist in Philadelphia, Pennsylvania.
+Sami Khella is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Khella is rated as an Experienced provider by MediFind in the treatment of Dentatorubral-Pallidoluysian Atrophy.
-His top areas of expertise are Transthyretin Amyloidosis, Familial Transthyretin Amyloidosis, Primary Amyloidosis, and Myasthenia Gravis.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Transthyretin Amyloidosis, Familial Transthyretin Amyloidosis, Primary Amyloidosis, and Myasthenia Gravis.
+Dr. Khella is board certified in Neurology, 1990.
 Dr. Khella is currently accepting new patients.

 Experienced in Dentatorubral-Pallidoluysian Atrophy